HelikarLab/ode-app/docs/kinetic-laws.md

 ## _Michaelis-Menten Kinetics_

-> Even though variations of this law exist for reactions with multiple reactants/products this application only implements this law for reactions with a single reactant and product.
+> Even though variations of this law exist for reactions with multiple reactants/products, this application only implements this law for reactions with a single reactant and product.

 Michaelis–Menten kinetics is one of the best-known models of enzyme kinetics.
 The model takes the form of an equation describing the rate of enzymatic reactions, by relating reaction rate to the concentration of a substrate.

-Lets take the following reaction as a example:
+Lets take the following reaction as an example:

 ```
 Enzyme + Substrate ==> Intermediate (E + S) ==> Product + Enzyme